 March 17, 2023

-Community Housing Partners (CHP), a nonprofit organization that provides affordable and sustainable housing throughout the Southeast and Mid-Atlantic, first launched the CHP Reads!
+CHP, a nonprofit organization that provides affordable and sustainable housing throughout the Southeast and Mid-Atlantic, first launched the CHP Reads!
 Summer Reading Program in 2019 to help young residents at its apartment communities offset the loss of academic learning over the summer months.
 Reading while school is out builds language development, cultural awareness, and inspires curiosity and imagination.

 To celebrate the CHP Reads! initiative’s fifth birthday, CHP is offering the program to grandparents living in some of CHP’s senior communities.
 For children, sharing reading with a grandparent develops key life skills and social and communication abilities.